FiLiA

-FiLiA is a British gender-critical feminist charity founded in 2015 that describes itself as part of the women's liberation movement.
+FiLiA is a British charity founded in 2015 that describes itself as part of the women's liberation movement.
 FiLiA organizes a conference, held first in 2008 as Feminism in London, in different cities, which it now describes as the "largest annual grassroots feminist conference in Europe".
 FiLiA is gender-critical, and states that it supports "sex-based rights" and opposes what they refer to as "gender ideology."
 It has lobbied against gender recognition reform and considers gender self-identification a threat to "women's protected rights."
 Critics describe it as anti-transgender and transphobic.
 FiLiA is critical of the sex industry and as a result, it considers pornography harmful.
 It has campaigned on behalf of women internationally, and has held campaigns in countries such as Iran, Cyprus, and Kenya.
-It has been described by scholars as one of "the most important 'gender critical' groups" alongside Women's Declaration International and as part of a "miasma of anti-trans campaign groups [...] united in their antipathy toward transgender people."
+It has been described by scholars as one of "the most important 'gender critical' groups" alongside Women's Declaration International.

 FiLiA has faced protests and attempted cancellations, notably in 2023 when the venue Platform attempted to cancel the conference due to alleged transphobia.
 In 2024 FiLiA launched the book The Women Who Wouldn't Wheesht, on what the authors describe as a campaign for "sex-based rights" by J.K.
 Rowling and others.
-In 2025, FiLiA became a founding member of Women's Platform for Action International (WoPAI), an international network founded to promote "sex-based rights" and oppose what they call a "pro-gender movement," a "queer agenda," and the concept of gender identity.
-The 2025 conference was criticized by attendees for promoting antisemitic views.